Skip to main content

 1. 1

-Find the active WaFd Bank poll on si.com/high-school/arizona
+Find the current week's WaFd Bank ballot on si.com/high-school/arizona

-Open a browser and navigate to si.com/high-school/arizona.
-Look for the current Athlete of the Week poll — it is typically featured at the top of the page or linked from a recent article titled "Vote: Who should be SBLive's WaFd Bank Arizona Athlete of the Week?"
+Navigate to si.com/high-school/arizona and find the most recent article titled "Vote: WaFd Bank Arizona High School Athlete of the Week."
 Confirm the poll is still open by checking the Sunday 11:59 p.m.
-Pacific Time deadline shown on the voting widget before proceeding.
+Pacific Time deadline shown on the widget — older weeks' ballots remain accessible online, so verify the date before casting a vote on the wrong week's poll.

 2. 2

-Scroll to the voting widget on the page.
-Each nominee is listed with their name, school, sport, and a brief performance summary.
-Click or tap the name of the athlete you want to support, then submit your vote.
-No account, email address, or login of any kind is required — the widget records your selection immediately and displays the updated live vote totals.
+Each nominee is listed with their name, school, sport, and a brief performance summary — statistics, opponent context, and what made the performance notable.
+Scroll to the athlete you want to support and click or tap their name on the embedded poll widget.
+No account, email address, or login is required; the widget records your selection immediately and updates the live vote counter.

 3. 3

-Copy the direct URL of the active poll page and send it to every realistic support network: team group chats, booster club email or text list, school social media accounts, family and friends outside Arizona.
-Include the athlete's name, school, sport, and the specific poll name (WaFd Bank Arizona Athlete of the Week) so recipients know exactly what they are voting for.
-Each person who clicks through and votes is a real, SBLive-compliant vote for your nominee.
+Copy the exact URL of the active ballot page and send it immediately to team group chats, booster club email lists, school social media accounts, alumni networks, and family outside Arizona.
+Include the athlete's name, school, sport, and the poll name so recipients know exactly what they are voting for.
+Leads built in the first 48 hours after publication are structurally harder to reverse than gaps closed on Sunday afternoon.

 4. 4

-Monitor the leaderboard and push again before Sunday close
+Check the leaderboard Sunday morning and push again before the 11:59 p.m. close

-Check the live standings on si.com/high-school/arizona at mid-week and again on Sunday morning.
-If your nominee is trailing, send a final reminder to all networks with the direct link and the close time (Sunday 11:59 p.m.
-PT) clearly stated.
-After the poll closes, SBLive publishes the winner in a dedicated feature on si.com/high-school/arizona and across its social media channels — results usually appear within hours of the Sunday midnight deadline.
+Monitor standings on si.com/high-school/arizona at mid-week and again Sunday morning.
+Send a final reminder — with the direct link and the exact close time — to all networks before Sunday evening.
+SBLive publishes the winner in a dedicated feature on si.com/high-school/arizona within hours of the Sunday midnight deadline.

 Arizona High School Athlete of the Week — frequently asked questions